Outreach

 LEAPS

-UCI LEAPS (Laboratory Experiments and Activities in Physical Sciences) program, which offers local middle school students a “A Day at College” experience.
-The program intends to inspire younger students to pursue higher education in the physical sciences, and provides them with an opportunity to interact with scientists in the field.
+The UC Irvine LEAPS (Laboratory Experiments and Activities in Physical Sciences) program offers local middle school students a “A Day at College” experience.
+The program aims to inspire younger students to pursue higher education in the physical sciences and provides them with an opportunity to interact with scientists in the field.
 Students spend time in active chemistry and physics research laboratories performing hands-on experiments that are supplemented with demonstrations from participating lab members.

 Orange County Regional Science Olympiad